infominer33/infominer33.github.io/_pages/about.md

 A few years ago, embarking upon a considerable life transition, I began practicing content creation.
 I figured that since I love reading more than anything else, I can make a career out of reading, somehow.
 To begin with, writing seemed the most likely route.

-So I began learning best practices, following information to its source, properly citing images and information, creative commons, markdown, HTML, going over the top and making better resources than what's currently avaialable, etcetera.
+So I began learning best practices, following information to its source, properly citing images and information, creative commons, markdown, HTML, going over the top and making better resources than what's currently available, etcetera.

 I also became disgusted with the quality of content overall, on the web.
 So I started making the resources that would have made my life so much easier had they existed when I first started studying.
 I've always had a special ability to focus on topics of interest, whos whose veracity is important to me.